LinuxDroidMaster/Termux-Desktops/Documentation/chroot/ubuntu_chroot.md

 apt install nano vim net-tools sudo git
 ```

-8. Set timezone:
-The interactive shell should prompt you to select your timezone if it doesn't run this:
+8. Set timezone the interactive shell should prompt you to select your timezone if it doesn't run this:
 ```
 dpkg-reconfigure tzdata
 ```